dexafree/MaterialList/README.md

 > Notice that it might not be the last version

 ## Collaborations
 * [Fabio Hellmann](https://github.com/FHellmann): Great pull request that added MaterialStaggeredGridView, animations, and refactored a lot of code.
 Thank you very much, really!
+Also ported MaterialListView from ListView to RecyclerView.
 * [Ricardo Romero](https://github.com/RicardoRB): Integrating Picasso to the library

 ## Credits